openfed/openfed_orejime/README.md

    In your Drupal installation create a new directory called "orejime" in the "libraries" root folder and from the Orejime      lib copy the directory "dist" inside.
 Make sure the path to the plugin file becomes:
    "libraries/orejime/dist/orejime.js" and "libraries/orejime/dist/orejime.css"

-4. Go to "Administer" -> "Extend" and enable the Openfed Orejime module.
+4. Go to "Administer" -> "Extend" and enable the Orejime Openfed module.

 CONFIGURATION
 -------------

- * Go to "Configuration" -> "System" -> "Openfed Orejime" to find all the configuration options.
+ * Go to "Configuration" -> "System" -> "Orejime Openfed" to find all the configuration options.